ampproject/amp.dev/content/docs/guides/integrate-with-apps.md

 ---

-This guide is intended for app developers who want to integrate AMP pages into their app.
+This guide is intended for mobile and web app developers who want to integrate and link to AMP pages.
+For example, consider a mobile chat app that loads the AMP version of a shared URL to achieve a faster experience for users.

 [TOC]